PowerDNS/pdns/docs/settings.rst

 will drop all incoming notifies.

 .. note::
-  IPs allowed by this setting, still go through the normal NOTIFY processing as described in :ref:`modes-of-operation-secondary-operation`
-  The IP the NOTIFY is received from, still needs to be a nameserver for the secondary domain.
+  IPs allowed by this setting, still go through the normal NOTIFY processing as described in :ref:`secondary-operation` The IP the NOTIFY is received from, still needs to be a nameserver for the secondary domain.
 Explicitly setting this paramater will not bypass those checks.

 .. _setting-allow-unsigned-autoprimary: